 Additionally, your cookie consent notice's content needs to be clear and easily understood by those who visit your website.

-Unlike some of the shady practices we talked about earlier, take a look at the clear wording used by The New York Times in its pop-up, bottom banner cookie notice as seen in the screenshot below:
+Take a look at the clear wording used by The New York Times in its old pop-up bottom banner cookie consent notice:

 The text says: